Squad Designated Marksman Rifle: Replacement

-The SAM-R has since been replaced in U.S. Army service, mostly due to the performance of match grade 5.56 NATO ammo in the DMR role.
+The SDM-R has since been replaced in U.S. Army service, mostly due to the performance of match grade 5.56 NATO ammo in the DMR role.
 Its slated replacement was the Heckler & Koch HK417-based M110A1 SDMR, expected to enter service in the early 2020s.

 Training

 The National Guard Marksmanship Training Center of the Arkansas Army National Guard conducts the fourteen-day-long Squad Designated Marksman Course at Camp Joseph T. Robinson.
 Soldiers fire over 1500-rounds from the M16A4 rifle under the close supervision of course cadre.
 Another is done in Fort Benning, Georgia.

 Task Force Small Arms Readiness Group (TF SARG) conducts the week-long SDM course at the SARG academy at Camp Bullis, Texas.
 Many of the instructors are President's 100 recipients.